kekyo/ILCompose/README.md

 This project was created in [IL2C](https://github.com/kekyo/IL2C.git), there was a need for IL code management.
-In IL2C, CIL unit test code was synthesized into .NET assemblies using ILSupport, but:
+In IL2C, CIL unit test code was composed into .NET assemblies using ILSupport, but:

 * The portion of [NUnit](https://nunit.org/) that relies on [Custom attributes extensions](https://docs.nunit.org/articles/nunit/extending-nunit/Custom-Attributes.html) has